cap-js-community/feature-toggle-library/docs/index.md

   ```

 - For CAP Feature Toggles everything is configured automatically.
-- The library acts as a CDS-Plugin and registers a `FeatureService`, which is used to check and update toggles.
+- The library acts as a CDS-Plugin and registers a `FeatureService`, which can be used to check and update toggles.
 - For details see [Example CAP Server](https://github.com/cap-js-community/feature-toggle-library/blob/main/example-cap-server).

 ## Getting Started (Custom Configuration)